dizhaung/marauder/README.md

 I had started to work on Marauder about 2 years ago and the project got left out, however there's enough code in Marauder that can be utilized by folks who may be interested in the individual modules of Marauder.

+If anyone would like to collaborate with me on completing Marauder, let me know.

 If I have some cycles from Veronica then I will surely put some additional commits into Marauder.

 The original version of the project from early 2013 was here:https://code.google.com/p/marauder/